StatVisions/allentaxes/README.md

 back log issues
 ==========

 1-data: There needs to be data for family size greater than 3.

-3-bracket: When a family is in the upper end of the 9.5% bracket.
-I need to make an adjustment so they drop one more bracket to the 8.05% rate.

 4-formatting: There needs to be formatting on the numbers.